Child Custody Lawyers Sarpy County

 When determining child custody matters, the court will grant an arrangement that is in the best interest of the child.
 The judge will consider various factors when deciding what's best, such as the parent-child relationships and the fitness of each parent.

-At Reagan Melton & Delaney, our Sarpy County attorneys can discuss the types of custody and visitation with you and help you determine which to seek for your specific situation.
+At Reagan Melton & Delaney, our Sarpy County child custody attorneys can discuss the types of custody and visitation with you and help you determine which to seek for your specific situation.
 We'll also help develop a parenting plan, which outlines how you and your child's other parent will split time with your child.

-Modifying a Child Custody Agreement
+Modifying a Child Custody Agreement in NE

 In some cases, if a substantial change occurs in either parent's life or material information was not presented at the time the original child custody agreement was decreed, the arrangement may be modified.
 If you feel that your situation warrants this type of action, you must file a Complaint of Modification with the court that ordered the custody agreement.
 You may ask the judge to change custody or visitation and must have a new parenting plan ready to present at a final hearing.